lllyasviel/SingleFileDB/README.md

 No installation.
 No dependencies.

-The [only one python file](https://github.com/lllyasviel/SingleFileDB/blob/main/sfdb.py) has **less than 150 lines of codes** and only uses Python 3 standard libraries.
+The only one python file has **less than 150 lines of codes** and only uses Python 3 standard libraries.

+Download the "sfdb.py" from [here](https://github.com/lllyasviel/SingleFileDB/releases).

 # Just try this